gmcastil/oddball/README.md

 ## Usage

-Oddball was developed on Python 3.6 and may run just fine on earlier versions, but I haven't tested it.
+Oddball was developed on Python 3.6 and will not run on earlier versions (it uses a lot of fstrings).
 To run from a command prompt, type:

     oddball [options] [file]